-WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead at 43
+WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead At 43

 WorldStarHipHop will come to life in the new series hosted by All Def Comedy Jam’s Chris Powell.
 The comedian will host straight from the World Star VIP Lounge and will be joined by other comedians and correspondents to provide hilarious commentary on some of the funnier clips from the award-winning hip-hop website.

 The series will also feature original sketches, man-on-the-street segments, and celebrity guests.
-Premieres February 3 at 11/10c on MTV2.
+It premieres on February 3 at 11/10c on MTV2.

-[Featured Image by Dimitrios Kambouris / Staff / Getty Images]
+[Featured Image by Dimitrios Kambouris/Staff/Getty Images]